My Journey into Ministry:

-After moving to the United States, I chose to follow my deep calling to become a special education teacher.
-I had very little, but I carried a fierce commitment to serve students with disabilities.
-Through extraordinary generosity and the faith of one person, I was accepted into the master’s Program at Boston University’s School of Education with a full academic scholarship.
-Dean Fain placed his trust in someone he had never met until I walked into his office unannounced one day, dirt poor but armed with a dream, and that act of faith changed the entire course of my life.
+After moving to the US in the mid 90’s, I chose to follow my deep calling to become a teacher of students with disabilities.
+I had very little, but I carried a fierce commitment to serve.
+Through extraordinary generosity and the faith of one person, I was accepted into the master’s program at Boston University’s School of Education with a full academic scholarship.
+Dean Fain placed his trust in someone he had never met until I walked into his office unannounced one day armed with a dream, and that act of faith changed the entire course of my life.
 His belief in me became a lesson I carry forward each day — a reminder to offer others the same possibility he once offered me.

 What followed was a rewarding career, a ministry of teaching and learning with our most vulnerable population and I am so much richer for the experience that spanned two decades.

-Rainbow Café Testimonial & writeup As a special educator, I founded the Rainbow Café, a life skills program that became a model for teaching, learning and interdisciplinary programming.
-Below are the written words of Kenneth Berkowitz, Police Chief of Canton, MA, about what the Rainbow Café meant to him:
+As an educator of students with disabilities, I founded the Rainbow Café, a life skills program that became a model for teaching, learning and interdisciplinary programming.

-In 2015, I became smitten by Unitarian Universalism, and I have never looked back since.
+In 2015, I became smitten by Unitarian Universalism, and I have never looked back.
 Eventually in Seminary, I also became aware of how deeply Hinduism was baked into my very being.
 At the same time, I began to learn about the deep connections between Hinduism and Unitarian Universalism.

 As a college chaplain, a role I stumbled into, I understood, once again, how much of a relational person I am.
 At the hospital, relationships are transient and often, as a chaplain dealing with patients struggling with monetary, housing, and food insecurities, I have felt that my words may come up empty.
 Parish ministry, I realized, would allow me to build sustained relationships with the wider community while accompanying those who rely on me for as long as my presence is of service.